-Rideshare insurance is not required but is a wise coverage to have because there is a short stretch of time that you are neither covered by your personal auto insurance nor your employer's insurance.
-However, there are periods of time during which your personal auto insurance will not cover you and neither will the rideshare company’s insurance.
+Rideshare insurance is not required for a rideshare driver but is a wise coverage to add to a personal auto policy because there is a short stretch of time during which you are neither covered by your personal auto insurance policy nor your employer's third-party liability insurance on your behalf.

 When you have your rideshare app on but do not yet have a request for a ride, you are not covered by your personal auto insurance.
 The rideshare company's insurance may or may not cover you if you get into an accident at this time, but it's not guaranteed and policies vary from one company to another.